fermyon/workshops/spin/01-getting-started.md

 You are now ready to create your first Spin applications.
 Depending on what language you are familiar with, you can choose to follow the rest of the guide in Rust or JavaScript/TypeScript.

-### Building your first Spin application with Rust
+### a.
+Building your first Spin application with Rust

 Rust has excellent [support for WebAssembly](https://www.rust-lang.org/what/wasm), and Spin has an SDK for Rust that simplifies building Spin applications in Rust.